Questions to Ask About Rowing Camps

 In what ways do you maintain the safety of rowers and coxswains?

 Safety should always be a top priority and I cannot think of a camp that does not understand this.
-However, it's still a good idea to see what precautions camps take, especially if you are a parent and nervous about sending your daughter/son to an overnight camp.
+However, it's still a good idea to see what precautions camps take, especially if you're a parent and nervous about sending your child to an overnight camp.
 Researching safety precautions includes looking at coach to athlete ratios, supervision of athletes when they're not rowing, camp staff and their training, and how athletes are housed.
-Most camps do a lot to ensure the safety and well-being of their athletes, but if you are nervous, it is important to ask these questions to quell your concerns.
+Most camps do a lot to ensure the safety and well-being of their athletes, but if you are nervous, it's important to ask these questions to quell your concerns.

 Can I speak to any former participants or their parents?